davefancella/cerritos/docs/gettingstarted.md

 familiar with.

-When working from scratch, you'll call all of the normally-internal methods of cApplication and cMainWindow to make Cerritos do the work it's supposed to do, but you'll decide when they called.
+When working from scratch, you'll call all of the normally-internal methods of Application and cMainWindow to make Cerritos do the work it's supposed to do, but you'll decide when they called.
 This approach is useful when you have things that need to be done when your timing is different than Cerritos is expecting, or particularly if you're using